-2. More than 40 percent of digital consumers use social media to learn about the products they want to buy.
+2. One in three of digital consumers use social media to learn about the products they want to buy.

 3. Social media gives your business a chance to show its personality.